Aitana Bonmatí: Barcelona, 2012–16

-FC Barcelona (2016–present)
+Barcelona

-2016–17 season
+2015–16

-Bonmatí made her first team competitive debut during the quarterfinals of the 2016 Copa de la Reina against Real Sociedad, providing an assist to Bárbara Latorre.
-She continued to feature in the tournament as a substitute, coming on late in the match during a 3–0 semifinal win against Levante.
+Bonmatí made her first team competitive debut at the end of the 2015–16 season during the quarter-finals of the 2016 Copa de la Reina against Real Sociedad, playing as a false 9 and providing an assist to Bárbara Latorre.
+She continued to feature in the tournament as a substitute, coming on late in the match during a 3–0 semi-final win against Levante.
 Bonmatí featured in the final against Atletico Madrid, subbing on for Gemma Gili in a match that finished a 2–3 loss for Barcelona.

+2016–17

-The following month, at the start of the new season, she was a part of Barcelona's squad at the Copa Catalunya, where she played and scored in both matches of the tournament.
-The final against Espanyol ended a 6–0 win for Barca, where Bonmatí earned her first senior title with the club.
+At the start of the 2016–17 season she played in both matches of the Copa Catalunya, also scoring in both.
+The final against Espanyol ended with a 6–0 win for Bonmatí's first senior title with the club.
 She made her UEFA Women's Champions League debut in the Round of 32 against FK Minsk.
 Bonmatí was used sparingly her first season with the senior team, making thirteen league appearances with three starts and scoring two goals – a brace against Oiartzun.
 She scored Barcelona's fourth goal in the final of the 2017 Copa de la Reina, a 4–1 win over Atlético Madrid.

-2017–18 season
+2017–18

 In the 2017–18 season, Bonmatí continued to sparingly make appearances, mostly in the league.
 Her only goal of the season was also her first ever Champions League goal in a Round of 16 match against Lithuanian club Gintra Universitetas.
 She came on for Toni Duggan in the 2018 Copa de la Reina final that went into extra-time and ended with a Barcelona win, her second major title with the club.

-2018–19 season
+2018–19

-The 2018–19 season was a breakout season for Bonmatí as she consistently made first team appearances in Spain.
+The 2018–19 season was a break-out season for Bonmatí as she consistently made first team appearances in Spain.
 She also made regular Champions League appearances, scoring once against Glasgow City in the Round of 16.
 Barcelona made it to their first ever Champions League final where she started the match, and despite a 4–1 loss to Lyon, she had a moment that went viral when she outran Shanice van de Sanden down the right-wing to prevent a counter-attack.
 Bonmatí ended her season with twelve league goals and played all but 5 matches in all competitions.